Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Static IP Address

-With AT&T, a static IP address is a standard feature with dedicated internet plans and an optional add-on with fiber plans.
-Static IPs can be purchased in blocks of eight, 16, 32, 64 or 128.
-You’ll need three static addresses for your base address, gateway and broadcast address, however, which means three of your block addresses won’t be usable.
-Still, we like that static IP addresses are automatically included with AT&T’s dedicated internet service, since some providers charge extra for them.
+With AT&T, a static IP address is a standard feature with Dedicated Internet plans and an optional add-on with Business Fiber plans.
+Static IP addresses are available in blocks of eight, 16, 32, 64 or 128.
+You’ll need three addresses for your network ID, gateway and broadcast address, however, so three addresses in each block aren’t usable.
+Still, we like that static IP addresses are included with AT&T’s Dedicated Internet service, since some providers charge extra for them.

 Internet Backup Add-On